 Types of Seeds

 They require a little more effort from the grower to keep the product pure.
 These plants can accidentally be pollinated by other plants located up to a mile away.
-This can create accidental hybridization that can ruin your veggies or fruit.
+This can create accidental hybridization that can ruin the purity of your veggies or fruit.

 Where things get really complicated is when you get into biennial vegetables.
 These veggies do not produce a viable seed until the year after their first growing season.
 That means that you must overwinter the plants to ensure that they are still thriving the second year.

 Drying and Freezing

 Different types of seeds will last different lengths of time.
 For best storage you want to dry any seed down to less than 7% moisture and then keep it frozen in temperatures below 0 F.

 There are groups of seeds that must be planted quickly called intermediate and recalcitrant seeds.
-Recalcitrant seeds are tropical and include coconut, tea, and mangoes.
-They must be planted immediately.
+Recalcitrant seeds are tropical and include coconut, tea, and mangoes, which must be planted immediately.

 Many of us practice food rotation with our food storage.
 This means that we date our frozen foods and our canned goods and always use the oldest food first to keep from wasting any of it.
 This same principle must apply to seed banks.

 Remember that keeping the seeds frozen at a low temperature is paramount to maintaining their viability.
 If you are in a situation where power is limited, you must find a way to keep your seeds frozen.

 If you want to take your gardening efforts to the next level, seed storage for a seed bank is a great step.
-It takes lots of planning and a little bit of extra effort, but can make a huge difference with your SHTF strategy.
+It takes some planning and a little extra effort, but can make a huge difference with your SHTF strategy.

 You would also be able to trade your goods with others in the area to help improve your overall supplies.
 I hope we have given you enough reasons to do more research and decide if a seed bank is right for you.